 Brief summary of what happened

 Any other information that might be important

-You have 12 months to make a claim through Bicycle Network Victoria insurance, but it is advisable to call us as soon as possible.
+You have 12 months to make a claim through Bicycle Network insurance, but it is advisable to call us as soon as possible.

 Photograph your bike, locations and names of streets etc. When you are able, return to the scene of the crash.
 These details are important if you intend to sue or make a claim.
 If it is suitable, draw a diagram.